usd-cs-research/Mettle/README.md

 This script will serve the client on the specified port and can be accessed on http://localhost:5000 or any other port

 ## Environment Variables
-For adding the environment variables for the project create a `.env.local` file in both `server` and `client` directory with the required variables.
+For adding the environment variables for the project, you'll need to  create a `.env.local` file in both `server` and `client` directory with the required variables.
 ### Server
-Copy the following contents in the `.env.local` file of server directory with proper credentials
+Copy the following contents in the `.env.local` file of server directory with **proper credentials**
 ```
 MONGODB_URL_DOCKER="mongodb://root:secret@mongo:4000/mettle?authSource=admin"
 PORT=5000